Leaseweb/LswMemcacheBundle/README.md

 NB: Unlike the PHP "memcache" extension, the PHP "memcached" extension is not (yet) included in the PHP Windows binaries.

+### Known Issues

+- php5-memcached 2.2.x gives runtime notices and should be avoided.

 ### Installation

 To install LswMemcacheBundle with Composer just add the following to your 'composer.json' file: